-Selected interns are divided into work teams and routed through CASPER's Space Science Lab and Hypervelocity Impacts & Dusty Plasmas Lab, working alongside National Science Foundation undergraduate REU fellows, graduate students, research faculty and school teachers funded through the National Science Foundation's RET program.
+Selected scholars are divided into work teams and routed through CASPER's Space Science Lab, Hypervelocity Impacts & Dusty Plasmas Lab, or the Astrophysics and Space Science Theory Group, working alongside National Science Foundation undergraduate REU fellows, graduate students, research faculty and school teachers funded through the National Science Foundation's RET program.
 High schoolers experience the HIDPL's meso and nanoscale structure formation lab, diagnostics, laser, and accelerator labs and attend seminars with CASPER leadership focusing on current topics in nanoscale physics, plasma physics or space science.

 Potential Research Areas Current research opportunities are available within any of the research areas listed for the Center.

 Brief descriptions of the currently scheduled research areas available for the summer of 2013 can be found at CASPER Fellows Research Areas page.